FriendsOfSymfony/FOSHttpCache/doc/varnish-configuration.rst

     We do not use ``X-Original-Url`` here, as the header will be sent to the backend and some applications look at this header, which would lead to problems.
-For example, the Microsoft IIS rewriting module uses this header and Symfony2 has to look into that header to support IIS.
+For example, the Microsoft IIS rewriting module uses this header and Symfony has to look into that header to support IIS.

 .. note::